Explore the best options for domain name registration

 But how does one go about getting a domain name?
 The answer is through a domain name registrar, which – you guessed it – is a company that manages the purchase and registration of domain names.
 A registrar is your gateway to the domain name you want, but there are a lot of registrars to choose from.

 That’s where we come in.
 We’ve been helping people build their dream websites for over ten years, and have encountered our fair share of domain registrars in the process.
-With that in mind, we’ve surveyed the good, the bad, and the ugly, and narrowed down this list of the six best domain name registrars:
+With that in mind, we’ve surveyed the good, the bad, and the ugly, and narrowed down this list of the five best domain name registrars:

 The Top Domain Name Registrars